Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

->__Note__: For information on how to install the new Input System, please see [Installation](Installation.md).

 # Quick start guide

+>__Note__: For information on how to install the new Input System, see [Installation](Installation.md).

 * [Getting input directly from an Input Device](#getting-input-directly-from-an-input-device)
 * [Getting input indirectly through an Input Action](#getting-input-indirectly-through-an-input-action)

 ## Getting input directly from an Input Device

 The quickest way to get started in script is to read the current state directly from Input Devices.
-For example, the following code grabs the gamepad that a player last used, and reads its current state:
+For example, the following code gets the gamepad that a player last used, and reads its current state:

 ```CSharp
 using UnityEngine;